indrekots/indrekots.github.io/_posts/articles/2018-12-17-serving-react-apps-from-spring-boot.md

 ## Build for production

-To build our application for production, in addition to compiling and packaging our Java code, we must also create a minified bundle of the web app and place it inside the Jar file in the correct directory.
+To build our application for production, in addition to compiling and packaging our Java code, we must also create a minified bundle of the web app and place it inside the Jar file to one of the directories where Spring Boot serves static content.
-We already have our build script configured with tasks that can install web app dependencies, create the minified bundle and copy the bundle to the correct location.
+We already have our build script configured with tasks that can install our dependencies, create the minified bundle and copy it to the correct location.
 To make the packaging a bit more simpler, we could define some dependencies between the build tasks in our build script.

 ```groovy